patwicks/Findchanics/README.md

 ## FINDCHANICS

-It is a android application that enable a user to find auto mechanics during emergency or vehicle breakdown.
+It is an android application that enables a user to find auto mechanics and request services during an emergency vehicle breakdown.

 ## Technology